nilspwalter/the-uncanny-valley/README.md

 we use the official implementation of the attack [Zou et al., 2023].
 CIFAR-10 and CIFAR-100 were also downloaded from PyTorch.
 The LLMs stem from HuggingFace.

+We provide in the folder `demo` a jupyter notebook, that gives an easy start to run the experiments with your own models.